jixiaojie/CarND-Kidnapped-Vehicle-Project/README.md

 #### 2.Does your particle filter localize the vehicle to within the desired accuracy?
 The simulator says "Success!
-Your particle filter passed!" then it means you¡¯
+Your particle filter passed!" .
 <div class="test">
 <img src="Docs/result.png" width="600" />
 </div>